Break-ins occur in even the safest neighborhoods. Don’t think your security system or a camera is going to save you.

 - ___ Leave an old, worthless laptop by your front entrance so a burglar will spot it, grab it, and get out.

-- ___ Fill a box with some cash, costume jewelry, and maybe a few papers to shove in the sock drawer in the master bedroom.
+- ___ The ultimate goal of a burglar is the master bedroom.
+They want your cash, your jewelry and your firearms so.
+Put junk/costume jewelry in a jewelry box, with some cash, costume jewelry, and maybe a few papers to shove in the sock drawer in the master bedroom.
 Chances are that a burglar will check there, grab the box, and go.
+So hide the good stuff in another room.

 WHEN YOU ARE GOING TO BE GONE FOR A DAY OR MORE